 A corner of the Dolomites with haunting tales particularly ripe for October is Schlern Mountain.
 Schlern (also known as “Sciliar” in Italian) storms skyward from the yawning pastures of Alpe di Siusi – Europe’s largest Alpine prairie.
 The mountain manifests a jarring contrast against the sleepy landscape.
 A beautiful yet brooding scene for any trekker.

 According to local legend, witches long ago met every Thursday by the mountain where they partook in black magic rituals and danced with the devil.
 The witches were thought to summon torturous thunderstorms from Schlern’s fang-toothed peaks.

 The Witches Benches captivate the imagination.
 They are rock formations resembling spell-binding benches, chairs and other creepy contortions.
 Surely once the wicked seats of a witches’ coven.
 Interestingly, it is not known if the stone thrones are natural formations or the work of ancient people.
 Mystery forever mars the mountainside.

 A Witch’s Curse

 A story still told today in Alpe di Siusi is the tale of a local man named Hansel, who once shot a witch with his rifle.
 Hansel and his wife were simple farmers who lived in a mountain hut on the prairie.
 One day, while performing their daily chores an eerie silence fell on the land and a dreadfulness filled the air.
 They noticed a heathen’s shadow sweep across the sky.

 Hansel grabbed his rifle, blessed it with Holy Water and fired at the witch.
 The bullet knocked the witch off her broom and she thundered to the ground.
 When Hansel approached the dead witch, the sight of her hideousness cursed him until his death.

-In the 16th century, the Lord of the castle accused nine local women of practicing witchcraft.
-He had them tortured until they confessed to stealing babies and riding their brooms to Schlern where they feasted on the flesh of newborns with the devil.
+In the 16th century, the Lord of the castle accused nine women of practicing witchcraft.
+He had them tortured until they confessed.
+Their crime?
+Stealing babies and riding upon brooms to Schlern where they feasted on the flesh of newborns with the Devil.
 After their trial, the Lord had them burnt at the stake.